se-edu/learningresources/contents/functionalProgramming/intro.md

 Pure functions is one of the concepts in functional programming.
 To call a function `pure`, it needs to satisfy two conditions:

-1. [Idempotence](https://en.wikipedia.org/wiki/Idempotence) - The function should return the same output for the same input.
+1. [Idempotence](https://en.wikipedia.org/wiki/Idempotence) - The function should return the same output for the same input when invoked arbitrarily many times.
 1. No side effects - The function should not cause side effects like mutating global state.

 To illustrate an example of a pure function.
 Consider this simple example in Python: